Kiberchaika/The_Blackbird_Dataset/blackbird_dataset_full_spec.md

 3. Whether multiple files of a component are allowed per track
 4. Human-readable descriptions of each component's purpose

-When syncing from a remote source, only the components that were specifically requested for sync are pulled from the remote schema.
-This ensures that:
+When syncing from a remote source, if the local schema does not have a component that exists remotely and was requested, the selective sync operation automatically updates the local schema.
+This ensures that different machines can maintain different subsets of components based on their needs and that tracking is handled by the schema file.
-1. The local schema only contains components that are actually being used
-2. Different machines can maintain different subsets of components based on their needs
-3. The schema stays minimal and relevant to the local dataset

 ### 2.1 Schema Discovery